aregtech/areg-sdk/docs/DEVELOP.md

     </FieldList>
 </DataType>
 ```
-In this example, the structure has 3 fields with default values to set when create the object.
+In this example, the structure has 3 fields with default values to set when creating the object.

 #### Enumerations